valentindibbern/valentindibbern/README.md

 My Codeberg profile can be found [here](https://codeberg.org/).

-For the moment, I the main host for my Repositories is GitHub, since most Integrations are incompatible with Codeberg.
+For the moment, the main host for my Repositories is GitHub, since most Integrations are incompatible with other Git hosts like Codeberg.
 If GitHub gets truly unusable for someone with my workload, I will migrate to Codeberg or my own Forgejo Instance to my main git host.

 Technologies that I am familiar with: